 Saving for Retirement as a Federal Government Professional

-As a federal government professional, you likely have access to several unique investment and retirement plans.
+As a federal government professional, you likely have access to several unique investment and retirement plans as part of the Federal Employees Retirement System (FERS).
 The Thrift Savings Plan or TSP, for example, offers very low fees and allows you to diversify with five index funds as well a target date fund.
 It comes with a Roth option as well.

 Regardless of whether or not you contribute to a TSP, the government will automatically match one percent of your salary.
 If you do contribute, they may match up to five percent of your salary, each pay period.
 This can do wonders for your retirement savings.